 What religions are taught?

-Reception – Christians and some other faiths as part of their understanding of their local community
+Reception – Christianity and some other faiths as part of their understanding of their local community

 Making Sense of Beliefs – Children will learn about the similarities and differences between themselves and others.

 Making Connections – Children enjoy joining in with family customs and traditions.
 They can comment and ask questions about the world and why things happen.

 Understanding the Impact – Children have a sense of belonging and show interest in the lives of people that are familiar to them.

 Making Sense of Beliefs – All children understand that there are different beliefs and cultures within our school and community.
 Children can also reflect on their own beliefs and perspective on life.

 Making Connections – Children appreciate and celebrate diversity, show respect and work cohesively together as one community.

 Understanding the Impact – Children can explore questions about belonging, meaning and truth so that they can express their own ideas and opinions.
 Children will then be able to understand what difference belonging to a community might make.

 Making Sense of Beliefs – Children understand that there are different beliefs and cultures within their local community and also the wider world.